buddhist-uni/buddhist-uni.github.io/_courses/function/bodhi.md

 {% include content_blurb.html category="canon" slug="sn55.51" %}
 - At the end of that sutta, Koṇḍañña "understood".
 What did he understand?
 And how do we follow his example?

+{% include content_blurb.html category="canon" slug="iti97" %}
+- The Buddha summarizes this ultimate goal of the teachings as the perfection of the threefold training in Sīla, Samādhi and Paññā.

 {% include content_blurb.html category="canon" slug="iti93" %}
 - And lastly, a short poem on enlightenment from the Buddha himself.